Alaska Native Medical Center (ANMC)

 Presentations: Presentation requirements are described in the orientation video and are available on the Presentations page.

 Final exam: Your final exam will be held in the Anchorage WWAMI office, usually on the final day of the clerkship.
-Contact Kimberley Amoguis at the WWAMI office in Anchorage as soon as possible to arrange your exam time.
+Contact Shyla Dema at the WWAMI office in Anchorage to arrange your exam time.
 See the Final Exam page for information about the exam.

 WWAMI - Alaska's Medical School